 And you have a developed beta, then you have the "real thing" to show users.
 Even better.

+The importance of user testing can't be stressed enough these days.
 By integrating shipping into your iterative design process, you can gain insights not only into the UX of your product, but a deeper understanding of your business goals.
 Business goals should align with what customers want, and you might find that after shipping an iteration of your product, customers want something totally different that what you had originally thought.

 It happens, and knowing this early-on in the design process ensures that your team isn't wasting too much time on features the user doesn't really care about.